Using micro:bit in 5 easy steps

 Step 1: Connect It

-Connect the micro:bit to your computer via a micro USB cable.
+Connect the micro:bit to your computer via a micro USB cable (using a phone or tablet?
+Click here to discover how to code the micro:bit from a mobile device).
 Macs, PCs, Chromebooks and Linux systems (including Raspberry Pi) are all supported.
 It comes with a fun application, give it a try!Your micro:bit will show up on your computer as a drive called 'MICROBIT'.
 Watch out though, it's not a normal USB disk!

 Step 2: Program It